 How will landlords best support vulnerable claimants who require support to report changes if we are unable to do this face to face

 In line with current government advice, we recommend supporting claimants via non-face to face channels such as over the phone.
-Communications issued to landlords 13th March 2020 provides details on the Claimant To-do, including what information is asked as part of the To-do.
+Communications issued to landlords provide details on the Claimant To-do, including what information is asked as part of the To-do.